-Almonty, along with Daytal, Beralt and WCM, are parties to long term supply agreements dated September 23, 2011 and September 22, 2014, respectively, with the Customer (together, the "Supply Agreements").
+Almonty, along with Daytal and Beralt, are parties to long term supply agreements dated September 23, 2011 and September 22, 2014 (each as subsequently amended), respectively, with the Customer (together, the "Supply Agreements").
 The Supply Agreements provide for the supply of a minimum amount of tungsten concentrate to the Customer in accordance with certain specifications of the Customer.
 Pricing is based on a formula derived from the prior month's average of the high and low price for European APT per MTU as quoted on the MB.
 The Supply Agreements run for a term of five years with an automatic renewal for an additional two years (unless either party provides at least three months' notice of its intention not to renew).
-The Customer was also granted a right of first refusal for tungsten concentrate that meets the Customer's specifications produced by the Company above the minimum amount required to be shipped under the terms of the Supply Agreement.

 Almonty, along with its wholly-owned indirect subsidiary, BTW, is party to a distribution agreement (the "Distribution Agreement") for a portion of the tungsten concentrate produced at the Panasqueira Mine.
-This agreement covers sales to Japanese based customers.
-Almonty negotiated a new long-term supply agreement, commencing January 1, 2018, for the 100% of tungsten concentrate produced at the Panasqueira Mine.
-In the meantime, all production not sold under the Distribution Agreement is sold to customers in Europe and North America.
+This agreement covers sales to Japanese-based customers.
+Almonty negotiated a new long-term supply agreement, commencing January 1, 2019, for a certain amount of tungsten concentrate produced at the Panasqueira Mine (amended and extended effective February 7, 2020).
+Meanwhile, all production not sold under the Distribution Agreement is sold to customers in Europe and North America.